• Skip to primary navigation

 Notes

 No horseradish?
-No problem.
-Leave it out and add more dijon instead.
-If using horseradish look for prepared, (watch those ingredients tho) or a horseradish mustard (that is delicious) and I love the short ingredient list.
-I use this prepared horseradish mustard on sandwiches, veggies, mashed potatoes and other salad dressings as well.
-It's delicious!
+Leave it out and add more dijon or horseradish mustard instead.
+If using horseradish look for prepared, (watch those ingredients tho).
+I use prepared horseradish mustard on sandwiches, veggies, mashed potatoes and other salad dressings as well.
+It’s delicious!

 Recipe adapted from Greg Atkinson’s In Season.